informalsystems/quint/doc/lang.md

 p_n)` and `orAction(p_1, ..., p_n)` for non-action modes and action mode,
 respectively.
 Most likely, you will never use them, but the tools can.

+**Warning:** We will probably remove multiline disjunctions in the expression mode, as they can be expressed via `or`.

 *Mode:* Any.

 ### Multiline conjunctions